-Published by Presbyterian Publishing Corporation.
+Published by Growing Faith Resources, an imprint of Presbyterian Publishing Corporation

 Unless otherwise indicated, Scripture quotations in this publication are from the New Revised Standard Version (NRSV) of the Bible, © 1989 by the Division of Christian Education of the National Council of the Churches of Christ in the U.S.A., and are used by permission.
 In some instances, adaptations have been made to make the language inclusive.